 If you use disposables, you just have to stock up or buy as you need them.
 No hassle in throwing it in the washer and drying the cloth diapers - or folding them if you have the type of cloth diaper that requires folding.

-Now let us use one of the most purchased brands of a disposable diaper as a sample for computation should you decide to go disposable all the way.
+Now let us use one of the most purchased brand of disposable diaper as a sample for computation should you decide to go disposable all the way.

 Number of disposable diapers needed every day: 6 to 8 pieces

-Estimated number of disposable diapers needed for 3 Years: 365 days x 3 = 1,095 days x 6 diapers per day (least number of diapers used per day) = 6,570 diapers
+Estimated number of disposable diapers needed for a year: 365 days x 6 diapers per day (least number of diapers used per day) = 2,190 diapers in 1 year

 It's a sad fact that people nowadays care less about the environment.
 Should you belong to the minority who would sacrifice a little and not contribute to throwing something that will add up to the already massive landfill of waste, then consider using cloth full-time.
 If not, you can do a 50-50 thing where you only use disposables when going out or during night time.